Odianosen25/mqtt2irsend/README.md

 ```

 To send multiple IR codes at once, within the same remote, `codes` could be a list of the codes

+If running this script on a Pi running a Kodi instance, ensure the remote is activated via the Kodi instance.